-4.8 Packet length (8892) is greater then MTU; skipping packet.
+4.7 Packet length (8892) is greater then MTU; skipping packet.

 The packet length (in this case 8892 bytes) is greater then the maximum transmition unit (MTU) on the outgoing interface.
 Topreplay must skip the packet.
 Alternatively, you can specify the -T option and topreplay will truncate the packet to the MTU size, fix the checksums and send it.
+This often occurs with peaps captured over loopback interfaces which have much larger MTU's then ethernet.